twinearthsoftware/IntelHexFormatReader/README.md

 # IntelHexFormatReader #

-A .NET library to parse [an Intel HEX file](https://en.wikipedia.org/wiki/Intel_HEX) (often used for representing code used to program microprocessors and microcontrollers).
+A .NET library to parse [an Intel HEX file](https://en.wikipedia.org/wiki/Intel_HEX) (often used for representing code used to program microprocessors and microcontrollers) into a representative "memory representation".

 ## How to use the .NET library##